 The clinical part for the Certificate course requires approximately 50 hours of clinical training which includes two visits to external agencies.

-Options for Clinical Placement:
+Options for Clinical Supervision:

-Participants develop beginning specialist clinical skills in sexual and reproductive health nursing practice, including cervical screening.
+Participants develop specialist clinical skills in sexual and reproductive health nursing practice, including cervical screening.
 The program can be negotiated to take into account the existing skills of the participant.
 Details on booking the practicum will be discussed during the theory component of the course.

 SHQ instructing nurses may also be available to supervise nurses in their own workplace.
 The trainee’s workplace is responsible for organizing specific cervical screening clinics and booking all clients.
 Clinical services are conducted on behalf of a supervising doctor whose Provider Number is used for pathology purposes.
 This doctor is responsible for the overall care and follow-up of the clients.

-Nurses wishing to choose this option must contact the Manager of Clinical education to negotiate the number of hours.
+Nurses wishing to choose this option must contact the Manager of Clinical Education to negotiate the number of hours.
 This depends on the competency already achieved by the nurse.
 A minimum of 7 hours is required.